VincentSelz/predict-bball/README.md

 ## Getting Started

-The further instructions will guide along to how the project can be set up and run and how to run tests
+The further instructions will guide you along to how the project can be set up and run.

 ### Dependencies

-The project runs in a conda environment.
+The project runs in an conda environment.
 The various dependencies can be checked in the environment.yml file.
 To get the environment up and running: